We want you!

 - Are you looking to start your nursing career within the hospital, primary or aged and residential care settings in the Wellington district?

 - Are you a Māori or Pacific graduate?
-Māori and Pacific population needs are priority for CCDHB and this reflected in equitable employment opportunities for nurses who identify as Māori and Pacific.
+Looking after our Māori and Pacific populations is a priority for CCDHB and this is reflected in equitable employment opportunities for nurses who identify as Māori and Pacific.

-- Are you wishing to continue your postgraduate studies in a supported first year of practice Nurse Entry to Practice Programme?
+- Do you want to continue your postgraduate studies in a supported first year of practice Nurse Entry to Practice Programme?

 CCDHB employs graduate nurses throughout the year through the NETP programme.
 The programme has start dates in January and August and you can be employed prior to these dates and join the programme.